bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - The table caption, if provided, will always appear at the top of the table when visually stacked.
 - In an always stacked table, the table header and footer, and the fixed top and bottom row slots will not be rendered.

+BootstrapVue's cusom CSS is required in order to support stacked tables.

 ### Table caption